-- Submit Your Enrollment Form and Deposit Payment
+- Submit Your Enrollment Confirmation Form and Deposit Payment

-Your online decision letter contains a link to the Enrollment Form.
+Your Enrollment Confirmation Form can be found via your online application portal.
 A deposit for the amount of $500 must be made to secure your spot in the program.

 - Submit Your Immunization Record